 If you are just after a basic campsite, with perhaps a few amenities, then there are a few dotted all around the island.
 The area around Mount Batur in particular has some great options as well panoramic views of the surrounding mountainous landscape and Lake Batur.

 Bali is a beautiful destination and offers a huge array of things to do for families and singles alike.
+It is a favorite place to travel in Asia for many people.
 We highly recommend exploring Bali off the beaten track and exploring the lesser known villages for a rewarding Bali experience.

 Pin to Pinterest